 Muriatic acid left in the soil will change the soil pH.
 Acidic conditions of less than 4.5 will reduce nutrient uptake, reducing shoot and root development and yellowing.

-The first step to preventing muriatic acid damage on the lawn is through proper handling.
+Proper handling is the first step to preventing muriatic acid damage on the lawn.
 Keep undiluted muriatic acid from your yard.
 Only use its diluted form to kill grass and weeds as a last resort.

-However, if you have accidental spills on the lawn, you can prevent extensive damage.
+However, you can prevent extensive damage if you have accidental spills on the lawn.

 Does lime neutralize Muriatic acid?